I am dedicating my life to making biology easier to engineer.

 - information theory + evolution

-Please reach out if you want to work on these problems for real.
+Reach out if you are not bad and want to work on these problems for real.